jd-fj/galactic-age-calc/README.md

 # Super Galactic Age Calculator
 ###### Independent project for Epicodus [11.13.20]
-### by Taylor Delph
+##### by Taylor Delph

-### **Description:**
+## **Description:**
 Calculate your age and life expectancy on 5 different planets.
 This project is an exercise in setting up a dev environment from scratch.
-It's also focused on using a Test Driven Development approach to building business logic.
+It also focuses on using Test Driven Development to build business logic piece by piece.

-## Setup and installation instructions
+## Setup and installation

 Software Reqirements
-1. A web browser
+- A web browser
-2. Homebrew
+- Homebrew
-3. Bash/GitBash
+- Bash/GitBash
-4. Node.js
+- Node.js
-5. Node Package Manager
+- Node Package Manager
-6. Code editor like VS Code ([which you can download here](https://code.visualstudio.com/download))
+- Code editor like VS Code ([which you can download here](https://code.visualstudio.com/download))

-Instructions
+### **Instructions:**

-_copy and paste these following commands in your terminal_
+_copy and paste these following commands into your terminal_
 1. To install homebrew:

 -        $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"